modmore/docs/en/02_ConsentFriend/v1/08_FAQ.md

 <a onclick="klaro.show(window.consentFriendConfig, { modal: true });return false;">[[%consentfriend.services.change_setting? &namespace=`consentfriend`]]</a>
 ```

-## How can I change external html code automatically for consentfriend
+## How can I change external html code automatically for ConsentFriend

 It is possible to replace the html code of i.e. YouTube videos in a placeholder
 with the following output filter.
 Create a snippet FilterConsentFriendVideo with